luminietos/Calc/README.md

 # "Calc" - a basic calculator app

 ## Description
-This is a very basic calculator app created in August 2023.
+This is a basic calculator app created in August 2023.

+It was made using HTML, CSS, and JavaScript.
+No external libraries were used this time - just plain old code.

 ## Step-by-step guide - *"How do I actually use this site?"*
 When you arrive on the site, you can find the calculator itself smack dab in the middle of your screen.
 It works like most calculators do.